Frequently Asked Questions (FAQ)

 As part of their duties, Correctional Counselors work inside prisons to assist in the assessment, development, and recommended correctional programming for their assigned inmates.

-DRP provides evidence-based Cognitive Behavioral Treatment (CBT) programs that address negative patterns of thought, including: substance use disorder, anger management, family relationships and criminal thinking.
+DRP provides evidence-based Cognitive Behavioral Intervention (CBI) programs that address negative patterns of thought, including: substance use disorder, anger management, family relationships and criminal thinking.
 This is accomplished through assessments, treatment plans, individual and group therapy, counseling, motivational interviewing, role-playing, and other methods.
-The women’s CBT also offers programming that is gender-responsive and trauma-informed.
+The women’s CBI also offers programming that is gender-responsive and trauma-informed.

 What is a COMPAS assessment?